 Traders examine candlestick patterns through the visual analysis of the charts.
 There are also different pattern recognition indicators for MetaTrader.
-You can find these tools on the Internet and install them in your trading software.
+You can install them in your trading software.
 Still, even if an indicator or an expert advisor highlights the patterns on the charts for you, you will need to know what each pattern means.

 There are two main types of candlestick patterns: reversal patterns and continuation patterns.
 As it’s evident from these names, they show the likely further direction of the market relative to the previous price action.